The Ultimate Guide To Companion Gardening

 Image of companion gardening

-• Image 1: A tomato plant surrounded by basil, chives, and marigolds.
+- Image 1: A tomato plant surrounded by basil, chives, and marigolds.
 The basil and chives deter pests, while the marigolds attract beneficial insects.
-Image of Tomato plant surrounded by basil, chives, and marigolds

-• Image 2: A row of carrots with lettuce and radishes planted in between.
+- Image 2: A row of carrots with lettuce and radishes planted in between.
 The lettuce and radishes help to suppress weeds and improve the soil quality for the carrots.
-Image of Carrots with lettuce and radishes planted in between

-• Image 3: A bed of potatoes with beans and peas planted at the edge.
+- Image 3: A bed of potatoes with beans and peas planted at the edge.
 The beans and peas help to fix nitrogen in the soil, which benefits the potatoes.
-Image of Potatoes with beans and peas planted at the edge

-• Image 4: A sunflower plant with nasturtiums growing at its base.
+- Image 4: A sunflower plant with nasturtiums growing at its base.
 The nasturtiums deter pests from the sunflowers.
-Image of Sunflower plant with nasturtiums growing at its base

-• Image 5: A herb garden with different herbs planted together.
+- Image 5: A herb garden with different herbs planted together.
 The different herbs help to attract beneficial insects and deter pests.
-Image of Herb garden with different herbs planted together

 Post a Comment for "The Ultimate Guide To Companion Gardening"